From 2019

 Escape game at Palawan State University, Binturong Month 2024.
 Credit J. R. Fontanilla.

-These projects would not have been possible without the help of: Ma'am Laida Mascarenas (DepEd), Atty Carlo Gomez and Myla Adriano (City ENRO), Lota Alcantara-Creencia (WPU), Dr. Ronald Edilberto A. Ona and Angelo Garcia (PSU), Jocilyn Alonzaga (Kiwanis Young Professional) and Mrs. Villaos and Mrs. Rodriguez (PCSD).
+These various projects would not have been possible without the help of: Ma’am Laida Mascarenas (DepEd), Atty Carlo Gomez et Myla Adriano (City ENRO), Lota Alcantara-Creencia (WPU), Dr. Ronald Edilberto A. Ona et Angelo Garcia (PSU), Jocilyn Alonzaga (Kiwanis Young Professional) ainsi que Mme Villaos et Mme Rodriguez (PCSD).

 An office in France